kirui93/ScenTrees.jl/docs/src/tutorial/tutorial1.md

 # Introduction

 A stochastic program is a mathematical program that involves some uncertain data.
 These parameters may be mostly accurately described by random variables.
 In most cases, it is difficult to optimize directly in terms of the distributions of these random variabls.
 Hence, in most cases, these distributions are approximated by discrete distributions with a finite number of scenarios for the random variables.
-This discretization procedure is what is oftedn called `scenario generation`.
+This discretization procedure is what is often called `scenario generation`.
 Uncertainty in long-term capacity planning is inescapable.
-The random parameters can be concieved to follow a multistage stochastic process over some time space so that the discrete scenarios represent sample paths.
+The random parameters can be conceived to follow a multistage stochastic process over some time space so that the discrete scenarios represent sample paths.
 The approach we take is to form an approximation of the original stochastic process by discretization.

 In multistage stochastic optimization, we are interested in approximations of stochastic processes by finite structures.
 These processes are random and they have uncertain scenarios and a decision maker needs to make decisions at different stages of the process.
 It is useful to depict the possible sequences of data for this processes in form of a `scenario tree` in the case of a discrete time stochastic process and a `scenario lattice` for Markovian data processes.